What Is An Ambulatory Phlebectomy?

 - Injecting local anesthesia into the skin;

-- Surgical removal of the bulging veins, segment by segment, through small incisions, and
+- Removal of the bulging veins, segment by segment, through small incisions, and

-- Wearing compression stockings for one week or more after surgery.
+- Wearing compression stockings for one week or more after the procedure.

 Ambulatory phlebectomy is most commonly performed to remove large bulging varicose veins, although smaller veins can be removed as well.
-Dr. Tonnessen will perform an analysis using duplex ultrasound technology to identify the source of problematic veins prior to beginning the surgery.
+An analysis using ultrasound technology to identify the source of problematic veins will occur prior to the procedure.

 Ambulatory phlebectomy is performed under local anesthesia so that patients do not feel pain during the procedure.
-After surgery, patients should experience little to no discomfort.
+Afterwards, patients should experience little to no discomfort.
 Wearing the compression stockings as directed is important to achieve the best results from the procedure.

 The incisions should heal normally and do not require stitches.
 Over time, about six to twelve months, the incision site will generally fade.